joshstar/AniList-API-Docs/README.md

 ## [Api v2 is now in pre-release](https://github.com/AniList/ApiV2-GraphQL-Docs)

-Api v1 will be considered deprecated once Api v2 is stable.
+### Api v1 will be considered deprecated once Api v2 is stable.
 6 months after that Api v1 will be shutdown.

+### If you're starting a new project we recommend using Api v2.